cdtomkins/certmonitor/README.md

 CertMonitor is a Python library for monitoring and retrieving SSL certificate details from a given host.
 It supports hostname and IP-based certificate retrieval and includes built-in validators to check various aspects of the certificate, such as subject alternative names (SANs) and expiration date.

+> Certmonitor has a guiding principle to be 100% python standard library compatibility, so it should work on any python environment without any additional dependencies.

 ## Installation

 To install CertMonitor, you can use pip: